anirudhmv9/Python-Finance-System-Backend/README.md

 README.md: Provides comprehensive documentation on how to set up, run, and test the project.

-The app/ Core
+The app/ Core:

 The internal logic of the system is divided into functional layers within the app/ folder:

-1. The Interface Layer (routers/)
+1. The Interface Layer (routers/):

 This layer handles the API endpoints and HTTP communication: